ChristianGrimberg/powershell-training/README.md

 * Using FOREACH and FOREACH-OBJECT iterations:

     ```powershell
-    # Example: using foreach in common cases
+    # Example: using ForEach in common cases
     $names = "Jenny", "Jack", "Tom"
     foreach ($name in $names)
     {